 Olive trees look best when grown in deep, rich soil, but they will also grow in shallow, alkaline, or stony soil.

 Choose a sunny location with good drainage.
 Set plants, and water well.
-Cut off the tip of young trees at 2 ft. to make them branch.
+Cut off the tip of young trees at 2 feet to make them branch.
 Remove basal sprouts as the tree grows if a single-trunked tree is desired.
 Fertilize in spring and midsummer with a slow-release product containing at least 10 percent nitrogen plus micronutrients.
 They get by on little water but produce better crops with a deep soaking every two weeks.

 Olives ripen and drop late in the year.
 They can stain paving and harm lawns if not removed.